modotte/Enceladus/public/README.md

 ## Features

 * Make use *index.gmi* file as fixed default homepage.
-* Handles Gemini, Markdown, and HTML MIME types.
+* Handles Gemini, JSON and HTML MIME types.
 Others will be treated as plain text.
 * Handle subdirectories.

 ## Status